adambard/learnxinyminutes-docs/solidity.html.markdown

 // 5.
 BRANCHING AND LOOPS

 // All basic logic blocks work - including if/else, for, while, break, continue, return
-// switch is not provided
+// Unlike other languages, the 'switch' statement is NOT provided

 // Syntax is the same as javascript, but there is no type conversion from
 // non-boolean to boolean, so comparison operators must be used to get the boolean value